 Image or Video

-What is a landing page if it doesn’t include some type of visual?
-Probably not very successful.
+This page wouldn’t be complete without visuals.
 Humans are visual and giving them a photo of your product, service or just an eye catching image might keep them on the page long enough to pique their curiosity.

 Check out this landing page from Slack.
 They have a witty headline that’s complemented by a video so that potential leads can see how Slack works.
 The trick here is you have to have a professional video that showcases your product or service.
 High quality content builds trust with potential customers.
 Ensure all of your content is created professionally by hiring a team of experts.